 The BMW i4 may look like the Gran Coupé 4 Series, but it has been reinvented and redesigned with electric motors instead of gasoline engines.
 The i4 is a powerful electric vehicle trapped in the legacy body of a sports sedan with a combustion engine of the 3 or 4 series.
 The handling of the BMW i4 is difficult to beat.
 The Mercedes-AMG EQS is a stellar electric sedan with a 277-mile range that sets the benchmark for other luxury car manufacturers looking to create a powerful, quiet and luxurious battery-powered sedan.

-The electric range is not a class leader, but 250 miles are possible from most versions of the mixed-use car in the real world.
-Most notable is the way the EQS glides through the air, taking full advantage of its massive 120 kWh battery and helping it reach 400 miles in the real world.
-Four-wheel steering helps this 5.2-meter-long car turn like a black cab, while the air suspension ensures high standards of insulation, comfort and refinement.
-The Mercedes EQS is an incredibly complete car, one that proves that the automotive industry's oldest powerhouse has found its feet in the electric car market eventually returning service disruptive brands interest.
+The electric range may not be class leading but 250 miles are possible from most versions of this mixed use car in real world.
+Most notable is how EQS glides through air taking full advantage of its massive 120 kWh battery helping it reach 400 miles in real world.
+Four wheel steering helps this 5.2 meter long car turn like black cab while air suspension ensures high standards insulation comfort refinement.
+The Mercedes EQS is an incredibly complete car one that proves automotive industry's oldest powerhouse has found its feet in electric car market eventually returning service disruptive brands interest.
 With size fitting between company's existing Q5 Q7 models but offering interior space competing latter e-Tron powered by separate electric motor per axle develops 402 bhp 487 lb ft torque “boost” drive mode.
 A Jaguar I-Pace may be smaller lighter faster but e-Tron outperforms close British rival total battery capacity offering 95 kWh storage good supposed 249 mile WLTP combined range daily use expect see between 210 220 miles battery runs out.
 Therefore strengths normal e-Tron make magnificent luxury car.